JohnAxel04/JohnAxel04/README.md

 ## Hi there 👋

-Im John Axel De Leon BSIT 1A
+💬Im John Axel De Leon BSIT 1A
-and im🌱Currently studying Html,Css and Python
+and ImCurrently studying Html,Css and Python also currently working on ITP activity about html and css making a Resume

-also currently working on ITP activity about html and css making a Resume
+⚡Fun fact about me is im a shy person when im speaking with someone older than me

 📫 How to reach me:
     Facebook: John Axel Deleon